 What You Need to Make Fried Mashed Potatoes

-Turning the potatoes as they cook, ensures there are bits of crispy potatoes all through the mashed potatoes.
-This doesn’t go fast.
-Fried mashed potatoes take a little while (we’re talking at least 10 minutes) to get nice and brown and crispy.
+Turning the potatoes as they cook ensures there are bits of crispy potatoes throughout the mashed potatoes.
+Fried mashed potatoes take a little while—at least 10 minutes—to get nice and brown and crispy.
 But it’s worth it.

 My fried mashed potatoes burnt.

-Keep the heat on medium-low and turn them occasionally and you’ll avoid burning your mashed potatoes.
+When cooking, keep the heat on medium or medium-low.
+Turn them occasionally and you’ll avoid burning your mashed potatoes.

 First, add a bit of salt.
 You don’t want them salty but a bit of salt enhances the flavor of mashed potatoes.
-If that doesn’t do it, add a bit of garlic powder.
+You can also add a pinch of garlic and onion powder.
 That should fix them right up.

 I don’t have leftover mashed potatoes but I want to make these.

-Ok.
-We can fix this.
-But it will involve a run to the store.
-Get a package of premade mashed potatoes.
+Get a package of pre-made mashed potatoes.
 The kind they sell in the refrigerator section, not the kind sold at the hot buffet bar.
 You want cold mashed potatoes.
 Follow the recipe as directed.
 I’ve noticed that fried mashed potatoes made from store-bought potatoes don’t brown as much.
 Cook them slowly and you’ll have a great flavor.

 Fried Mashed Potatoes

 Easy fried mashed potatoes.
-All you need are leftover mashed potatoes and butter.
+All you need are cold leftover mashed potatoes and butter.

 - 2 cups cold mashed potatoes